The Impostor Pattern Is Not a Mindset Problem

 Teaching and Leading in Real Time: How Our Archetypes Shape Presence

 Improvisatory presence is not the absence of preparation.
 It is what becomes possible when we feel steady enough to meet the people in front of us as they are.
-Our six somatic archetypes influence how we show up, especially in teaching and leadership moments.

 I Spent Years Trying to Stay Steady